grimmens/SpeiseDirekt3/README.md

 Speise Direkt offers to directly see all meals in an online menu.
 There is a timetable to display different menus on different daytimes.

+### How to run
+To run the project the ef core database migration needs to be applied using `Database-Update` in the package-manager console in visual studio, or the cli command
+`dotnet ef database update`

 ## The Menus can be edited.
 For each category, several menu entries can be generated.
 - Change the theme of the menu.
 - Update the name of the menu